Experience the very best of Peru, Chile and Argentina

 Capture the true essence of South America on an 18-day Premium adventure through Peru, Chile and Argentina.
 This journey showcases the continent’s diversity of natural beauty, historic wonder and world-class cuisine, passing by the Andes and the Amazon, Mendoza and the majestic Machu Picchu, the Sacred Valley and sultry Santiago, all the way to the Argentinian powerhouse of Buenos Aires.
 Gain an insight into ancient Inca culture and local communities, indulge in fine food and some of the region’s best wine, and get to the heart of each destination with expert local knowledge at every step.

-Experience the best of Peru and Chile with two feature stays.
-Sleep surrounded by nature in the Amazon rainforest and in a historical house in downtown Santiago.
+Enjoy the different sides of Peru and Chile with two Feature Stays.
+Sleep surrounded by nature in the Amazon rainforest at an indigenous-owned lodge, and stay in a spectacular historical house in downtown Santiago.

 Due to the high altitude of the places we visit some people can suffer altitude sickness, regardless of age, gender or fitness.
 It even happened to Sir Edmund Hillary!
 Please see the 'Medical and health information' section of the Essential Trip Information for more details.